The EFCC has obtained a remand order from a FCT High Court to keep the immediate past governor of Ekiti, Ayodele Fayose, for two weeks.

-Good morning Nigeria and welcome to the concise roundup of top Nigerian newspapers headlines today, Saturday, August 18th.
+Good morning Nigeria and welcome to the concise roundup of top Nigerian newspapers headlines today, Thursday, October 18th.

-Good morning Nigeria and welcome to the concise roundup of top Nigerian newspapers headlines today, Friday, August 17th.
+Good morning Nigeria and welcome to the concise roundup of top Nigerian newspapers headlines today, Wednesday, October 17th.